kirviz/SenukaiBookList/README.md

 - I skipped the formal ViewData layer, (i.e. a transformed Model for displaying by the view) and just used the Model directly.
 Consequently I skipped the `configure(with data:ViewData)` methods for the views too and just used an assignable property instead.
 Possibly worth changing that in a bigger project.

+- I noticed sometimes I store the model in ViewModel and sometimes in View, it would be good to normalize this.

-- The tests are technically integration rathar then unit in my opinion.
+- The tests are technically integration rather then unit in my opinion.
 And I think it's better that way.

+- There is currently no way to store the full book details back into the list for reuse.
+I left it that way as the database layer was in the planning.

+- The way I would do storing to database if there was more time is to basically have a wrapper for the ApiClient called BookStore perhaps.
+BookStore could then hold and update the results in memory as well as put into database before passing it back to the caller.